danyork/draft-deploying-dnssec-crypto-algs/draft-york-dnsop-deploying-dnssec-crypto-algs.md

 [MOVE THIS TO BE SUBSECTION OF RECURSIVE RESOLVERS ABOVE?]

-[NOTE(OS): The note about libraris applies to both Signers and Resolvers sections.]
+[NOTE(OS): The note about libraries applies to both Signers and Resolvers sections.]

 # Conclusion